roman-milk/roman-milk.github.io/the-corner-office.md

   I gave her one solid swat on her panty girdle to send her on her way.

   "Okay, Elizabeth come out here and explain to me what is going on with Cassie and be quick about it," I said.
-Report_Story #1